vladutilie/euplatesc/README.md

 ## checkResponse [⤴](#table-of-contents)

-Check the backwards response received by the EuPlătesc POST request.
+Check the backward response received by the EuPlătesc POST request.

-This logic should be used as a callback in an API endpoint which processes a POST request from EuPlătesc server.
+This logic should be used as a callback in an API endpoint that processes a POST request from the EuPlătesc server.

 ```ts
 import epClient from './lib/epClient';